ronrothjr/The-Threads-of-Becoming/README.md

 1. **These are just glimpses of infinite possible conversations.
 What combinations intrigue you?
 What wisdom does your tradition or experience offer?**

 2. **Nobody owns any thread.
 Everyone might contribute to every thread.
-The examples above are glimpses, nt limits.
+The examples above are glimpses, not limits.
 What wisdom does your tradition or experience offer?
 What conversations do you imagine?**

 3. **Nobody has THE answer.
 Everyone has AN answer.**